Mercy Fort Smith announces $162 million expansion

-FORT SMITH -- Mercy is dedicating millions of dollars to efficiently serve emergency room patients whose presence has outpaced the facility's services.
+FORT SMITH -- Mercy is dedicating hundreds of millions to efficiently serve emergency room patients whose presence has outpaced the facility's services.

-Mercy Fort Smith will spend $162 million to expand its emergency room, intensive care unit and the infrastructure, according to a news release Wednesday.
-The project will expand the hospital's emergency room from 29 rooms to 50 and its intensive care unit capacity from 38 to 64, allowing the hospital to increase its annual emergency room capacity from around 40,000 to roughly 75,000, hospital president Ryan Gehrig said.
+Mercy Fort Smith will spend $162 million to expand its emergency room, intensive care unit and the infrastructure, according to a Wednesday news release.
+The project will expand the hospital's ER from 29 rooms to 50 and its ICU capacity from 38 to 64, allowing the hospital to increase its annual ER capacity from around 40,000 to roughly 75,000, said hospital president Ryan Gehrig.

 The expansion was part of a "four-year journey" book-ended by money given to the hospital after its administrative staff presented a business case to Mercy's ministry stewardship committee, Gehrig said.

-It was granted to expand an emergency room seeing 55,000 patients per year -- roughly 37% more than it's designed to take, Gehrig estimated.
+It was granted to expand an ER seeing 55,000 patients per year -- roughly 37% more than it's designed to take, Gehrig estimated.
 He also estimated about 24% of patients leave the area for care and the hospital is "caring for more and more complex patients" than before.

-Gehrig also said Mercy's emergency room receives more complaints than any other part of the hospital.
+Gehrig also said Mercy's ER receives more complaints than any other part of the hospital.

-The hospital will require more staff members and providers as the hospital expands, Gehrig said.
-While he couldn't estimate how much the staff will grow, he said employees will be added as the hospital expands.
+The hospital will require more staff and providers as the hospital expands, Gehrig said.
+While he couldn't estimate how much staff will grow, he said they'll be added as the hospital expands.

-The hospital also will assess whether the expansion will allow it to add to the 48 residencies it will have once the program is fully functional.
+The hospital will also assess whether the expansion will allow it to add to the 48 doctor's residencies it will have once the program is fully functional.
 Gehrig said the residency program and its partnership with Arkansas Colleges of Health Education "plays into" the expansion.

 Kyle Parker, CEO of Colleges of Health Education, anticipates the school will be able to expand its residencies through the expansion.